 How to write a cover letter

-Updated January 7, 2025
+Updated July 20, 2025

 Written by Christie Passaris

-write a cover letter in Word
+An abstract of a cover letter written in Microsoft Word.

 What is a cover letter?